ekspla/micropython_aioble_examples/nus_modem_full_ver/README.md

 ### Use Bumble's HCI Bridge to convert a USB BT dongle (HCI H2) to serial (HCI H4) transport

 This may be another useful case of Bumble in MicroPython.
-We know that NimBLE supports HCI H4 (serial) while BT Stack supports both of HCI H4 and HCI H2 (USB).
-Use [Bumble's HCI Bridge]() for NimBLE with HCI H2 controllers.
+We know that [Apache/NimBLE](https://github.com/apache/mynewt-nimble) supports HCI H4 (serial) while [BlueKitchen/BTstack](https://github.com/bluekitchen/btstack) supports both of HCI H4 and HCI H2 (USB).
+Use [Bumble's HCI Bridge](https://google.github.io/bumble/apps_and_tools/hci_bridge.html) for NimBLE with HCI H2 controllers.

 In the first console, run the **HCI bridge**.  `/dev/tnt0`--`/dev/tnt1` is a virtual null modem cable and a USB BT dongle (UB400, TP-Link, CSR8510 chip) is attached to `USB:0` in this case.